-In addition to the standard format in which the transformed subschema and the associated check table exist, the "old" format up to and including UDS/SQL V1.2 with 1-byte long reference numbers for record types and sets (see also page 70) is still accepted by BCALLSI.
+In addition to the standard format in which the transformed subschema and the associated check table exist, the "old" format up to and including UDS/SQL V1.2 with 1-byte long reference numbers for record types and sets (see Table12 of "Compiling the Schema DDL") is still accepted by BCALLSI.
 The "old" format is required for subschemas which are processed in KDBS applications.
 A COSSD can contain transformed subschemas in both the standard format and in the "old" format.
 From a transformed subschema in the "old" format BCALLSI generates an SSITAB module in UDS/SQL V1.2 format, which is still supported by the current CALL-DML converter.